kshetline/aw-clock/README.md

 ![raspberry pi logo](https://shetline.com/readme/aw-clock/3.3.0/rpi_logo.svg)

-This project is designed to create a desktop clock which provides weather and astronomical information while additionally functioning as an alarm clock.
+This project is designed to create a desktop clock that provides weather and astronomical information while additionally functioning as an alarm clock.

 Although primarily designed to run on a Raspberry Pi, the project generates a Node.js server and a client web app which can be run on other computers and operating systems, albeit without the Raspberry Pi’s hardware-level support for wired and wireless temperature/humidity sensors.
 GPS support is also primarily aimed at the Raspberry Pi, but might work with other Linux variants if similarly configured.

 The clock displays the time and date in both analog and digital form, in 12- or 24-hour format, and has a special display mode for the occasional leap second.
 The clock also displays current weather conditions, hourly conditions for 24 hours, a seven*-day forecast, filterable weather alerts, sunrise and sunset times, moonrise and moonset times*, moon phases, equinoxes, solstices, and the positions of the Sun, Moon, and major planets along the ecliptic.